Peru Under OECD Intangible Assets Criteria

 Implications for Peru

-Recommendations for TPC Group
+TPC Group Recommendations

 2. Strengthen intragroup agreements with clear functional responsibilities and cost accountability.

-Contact TPC Group for:
+Contact TPC Group to:

-• Auditing your royalty structures.
+• Audit your royalty structures.

 Source: ITR